Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 Best Fermenting Crocks

-Note that many of these crocks are made in Poland or Eastern Europe (where traditional fermenting is still part of everyday life).
+Many of these crocks are made in Poland or Eastern Europe (where traditional fermenting is still part of everyday life).
 So, the shipping costs can be a bit crazy.
 Luckily, the major brands have US distributors, so you can even find many of them on Amazon Prime with free shipping.

 Ohio Stoneware is a ceramics company based out of Zanesville, Ohio.
 As a former native of Ohio, I even visited them when I was a kid.
 So, I guess I have a soft spot for them.